 If you are having problems with noise and still want to use a textured ball, we have an article about reducing the sound made when playing foosball here – Reduce Foosball Noise

-Cork balls are not manufactured from plastic (or they would not be Cork), tend to degrade more outdoors, and because they weigh the least get blown about by the wind more.
+Cork balls are not manufactured from plastic (or they would not be Cork), degrade more outdoors, and because they weigh the least get blown about by the wind more.
 These balls are affected the most by water.
-Cork are still better than Traditional or Smooth Balls however due to the greater control you can achieve with them
+Cork is still better than Traditional or Smooth Balls however because of the greater control you can achieve with them.

 Whichever ball you choose, you should not leave it outside in the elements when it is not being used

-The ITSF is the organization who run Professional Foosball, in official tournaments, and most competitions in general, ITSF approved equipment is used.
+The ITSF is the organization who runs Professional Foosball, in official tournaments, and most competitions ITSF approved equipment is used.
 The ball is no exception, and only the best balls have their approval.

-So if you are looking for the best balls, then look for ITSF approved balls, you know you will be getting a quality item.
+So if you are looking for the best balls, then look for ITSF approved balls, you know you will get a quality item.
 (Note.
 Most of the American produced balls are of excellent quality; it’s only the mass-produced foreign balls that seem to sometimes be less than perfect)

 In most big cities some stores sell Foosballs, make sure that you are buying quality items.
 I get them only from stores like Amazon for the conveyance and choice, with third-party sellers you should be able to get every type of ball you can think of!

-These balls are made of a good quality plastic, so cleaning the ball should not damage it.
-However do NOT put plastic balls into hot water, as this make cause the ball to lose its shape, and boiling water can even alter the structure of the plastic, making it harder, and of lower quality.
+These balls are made of an outstanding quality plastic, so cleaning the ball should not damage it.
+However, do NOT put plastic balls into hot water, as this make cause the ball to lose its shape, and boiling water can even alter the structure of the plastic, making it harder, and of lower quality.

 Cork balls are a lot more delicate than the plastic balls.
 I have never had to clean these balls myself.
 Reading WikiHow .
 I would suggest that you first try to wipe the balls with a damp cloth, do not apply too much pressure, as you can damage it easily.

-I have included two prices for the textured balls, as there cheapest pack had such bad reviews that they should probably be avoided, but are included for completeness
+I have included two prices for the textured balls, as their cheapest pack had such critical reviews that they should probably be avoided, but are included for completeness

-The length of time a Foosball last depends on several factors
+The time a Foosball last depends on several factors

 As a rough rule of thumb, the traditional ball should last a couple of months, and the cork ball should last at least a month.